 IMPORTANT NOTICE: From June 9 to August 29, all the regular sessions at the MPCF will take place at the Unity of Fairfax, 2854 Hunter Mill Road, Oakton, VA 22124 (next to the Oakton Public Library - Google Map).
-The Saturday Mindfulness Workshops on June 14, July 26 and August 23 will be held at the Hoa Nghiem Temple, 9105 Backlick Rd, Fort Belvoir, VA 22060 (Google Map).
+We will return to the Unitarian Universalist Congregation of Fairfax (UUCF) on September 2, and all the regular activities will take place in the Chapel of UUCF.

 Mindfulness Meditation & Practices